 So, how do you do this?
 How in the world do you ensure that you write an attention-grabbing headline?
 Here are some things to keep in mind.

-HOW TO WRITE A CATCHY HEADLINE THAT WILL MAKE PEOPLE CLICK
+HOW TO WRITE A CATCHY TITLE THAT WILL MAKE PEOPLE CLICK

 There are certain words that lend themselves to catching your reader’s attention and drawing them in.
 Some of these include: